 Smugglers’ tunnels run underground and a guided tour of Old Lerwick will explain all, and also give a few insights into the town’s interesting history and traditions: did you know the sites of today’s Thule Bar and Peerie Shop were once ‘lodberries’ (piers, developed as warehouses, where goods could be directly loaded and unloaded from boats)?

-Lodberries, Lerwick The picturesque south end of Commercial Street still has lodberries, a hotel and houses built into the sea, although when number 10 was built in 1730 it was the only house on the sea side of the street.
-The Queens Hotel (1860) incorporates Yates’ and Hay’s lodberries and the house called ‘The Lodberrie’, near Bain’s Beach, is probably the most photographed in Shetland and features in the BBC drama series Shetland.
+Photo: Steve Birrell The picturesque south end of Commercial Street still has lodberries, a hotel and houses built into the sea, although when number 10 was built in 1730 it was the only house on the sea side of the street.
+The Queens Hotel (1860) incorporates Yates’ and Hay’s lodberries.
+The house called ‘The Lodberrie’, near Bain’s Beach, is probably the most photographed in Shetland and the home of Jimmy Perez in the popular BBC drama series Shetland.

 A walk towards the headland of the Knab leads past the Knowe, the former home of artist Fred Irvine, which has a boat for a garage roof.
 At the top of the hill, the Anderson Homes (Widows’ Homes), now converted to flats, were built in 1865 by Arthur Anderson in memory of his wife as homes to the widows of seamen.
-Lerwick’s Anderson High School is another of Anderson’s legacies, the original building being opened in 1862.
+The old Anderson High School buildings are another of Anderson’s legacies, the original building being opened in 1862.

 Passing the town cemetery the Knab footpath leads to a (free) nine-hole golf course and a skatepark.
 The viewpoint gives some fine views of Brei Wick and to the south.
 Continuing down Breiwick Road, take the footpath around the rocky coastline – looking out for seals, seabirds and waders – to emerge near Clickimin.

-Stroll out the Sea Road, past the supermarket, to get close-up views of the seals which often haul out on the rocky foreshore in front of the fire station and residential care homes.
-A small pool out at the end of the road attracts various ducks and geese.
-Up past the Seafield playing fields and the Lower Sound houses is the Sands of Sound, a popular beach with townsfolk; and also the ‘Dinghy’, where summer swimming lessons were held before Lerwick got an indoor swimming pool.
+Photo: Kenneth Shearer Stroll out the Sea Road, past the supermarket, to get close-up views of the seals which often haul out on the rocky foreshore in front of the fire and ambulance station and residential care homes.
+Up Seafield Road and past the Lower Sound houses is the Sands of Sound, a popular beach with townsfolk, and also the ‘Dinghy’, where summer swimming lessons were held before Lerwick got an indoor swimming pool.

-The footpaths around either side of Clickimin Loch take you to the Clickimin Centre which has a swimming pool with flumes, games hall, fitness suites, indoor bowling arena and squash courts, as well as playing fields and an athletics track.
-A new high school and halls of residence are under construction here.
+The footpaths around either side of Clickimin Loch take you to Shetland's new high school and halls of residence which opened in 2017.
+The Clickimin Centre with swimming pool and flumes, games hall, fitness suites, indoor bowling arena and squash courts, as well as playing fields and an athletics track, is one of eight leisure centres throughout the isles.

 Back again to the town centre and another Historic Scotland property, Fort Charlotte (1665).
-Built by John Mylne (master mason to Charles II) to protect shipping in the second Dutch war, the fort was taken and burned in 1673, then reconstructed in 1781 when it was named after Queen Charlotte, wife of George III.
-It has served as accommodation to the town’s bachelors and has also been a prison, coastguard station, RNR depot and armoury.
-Today it is home of the TA Defence Volunteers and Army Cadet Force.
 The fort, with its replica guns ‘protecting’ Bressay Sound, stands above Commercial Street on a sandstone cliff.
+Built by John Mylne (master mason to Charles II) to protect shipping in the second Dutch war, the fort was taken and burned in 1673.
+Reconstructed in 1781, it was named after Queen Charlotte, wife of George III.
+Having served as accommodation to the town’s bachelors, and as a prison, coastguard station, RNR depot and armoury, today it is home to the TA Defence Volunteers and Army Cadet Force.

 Shetland Library is on Lower Hillhead, based in the former St Ringan’s Church (1886).
 Other church buildings in the town include St Columba’s (1825-9); St Magnus Episcopal Church (1862-4); the Methodist Chapel (1872); and St Margaret’s Roman Catholic Church (1911).
 Baptist followers have a recently-built church at Quoys in the Sound area and there are also supporters of the Baha’i Faith, the Mormon Church, and various evangelical groups.